kashyapneelabh26/Neuberger-Berman-Market-Context/README.md

 **Key constraints addressed**
 - **Numeric fidelity:** All numbers must come from a single KPI source of truth (benchmark return, rates, inflation, volatility, sectors, earnings).
 No hallucinated digits.
 - **NB tone:** Output should read like prior NB commentaries.
-We bias style using sanitized **tone seeds** extracted from historical “Market Context” paragraphs (numbers removed).
+I bias style using **tone seeds** extracted from historical “Market Context” paragraphs (numbers removed).
 - **Scope discipline:** Prompts and a compliance pass forbid attribution/positioning/outlook language.
 - **Auditability:** Prompts are versioned files; KPIs and assumptions are echoed in the response for review.